Building healthy lives, healthy communities TOGETHR.

 HIV results delivery:

 Each blood collection kit you complete will be tested for HIV.
-Results are typically returned within 7 days.
+Results are typically returned within 2 weeks (14 days).
 When your results are ready, study staff will contact you at your preferred phone number.
 The kit will also be tested for PrEP medication (presence of the medication in your blood).
 The PrEP levels testing process is different and does not generate results to deliver.

 A note about this kind of HIV testing: If the sample tests positive for HIV antigens and antibodies, it does not mean you have been diagnosed with HIV.
 Another test is needed to confirm that result.
 Should this occur, study staff will help connect you to testing services near you.
 Once connected, you will schedule the additional test with the testing site.
 Based on those results, your healthcare team will help you plan for any needed care.
 The clinic or other testing site is required to report a positive result to your state health department.
 They do this so that public health officials can monitor what’s happening with the HIV epidemic in your city and state.
 Many states and some cities have partner-notification laws.
 These laws require someone who tests positive for HIV (or their healthcare provider) to tell their sex or needle-sharing partner(s).
 A positive HIV diagnosis ends your study participation, but we will keep your study data that we have already collected.